-In this special edition for World Book Day, enter a scrummy world of stories and recipes plus exclusive puzzles, all written and devised by Britain's favourite baker, Nadiya Hussain.- Bake some delicious blueberry and orange soda bread and, while it is in the oven, enjoy the story of Little Red Hen and her friends- Meet some very confused elves in 'The Elves and the Chouxmaker', then make the salmon and green bean curry from the storyCombining playful photography of Nadiya and her children with vibrant illustrations by Clair Rossiter, this is a glorious celebration of the joy of sharing food and stories.
+In this special mini edition for World Book Day, enoy two stories and two recipes, plus exclusive puzzles, written and devised by Britain's favourite baker, Nadiya Hussain.- Bake some delicious blueberry and orange soda bread and, while it is in the oven, enjoy the story of Little Red Hen and her friends- Meet some very confused elves in 'The Elves and the Chouxmaker', then make the salmon and green bean curry from the storyCombining playful photography of Nadiya and her children with vibrant illustrations by Clair Rossiter, this is a glorious celebration of the joy of sharing food and stories.

 By Jessica Townsend